sahilsaxena21/awsanomalydetection/README.md

                                                      **Lambda Architecture**
 ![Lambda Pattern]( https://github.com/sahilsaxena21/awsanomalydetection/blob/main/images/lambda_pattern.JPG)

 In the future, the business may want to be able to provide querying functionality.
 In this case, AWS Redshift can be considered.
-Moreover, a lambda architecture can be considered for this use-case, since the architecture is designed to answer queries of data that is continuously updated.
-An example of the architecture is as below.
+Moreover, a lambda architecture can be considered.
+An example of the architecture is as provided above.